aslotte/mldotnet-real-time-data-streaming-workshop/instructions/part1-mldotnet.md

 <details>
 <summary>6.
 Evaluate your model</summary>
   <p>

+    - Introduce the various metrics (talk about the fact that accuracy is not by itself useful

   </p>
 </details>
 <details>
 <summary>7.
 Iterate, iterate, iterate...</summary>
   <p>

+    - Talk about recall/precision
+    - Talk about unbalanced data
+    - Introduce decision trees, fast tree, random forest

   </p>
 </details>
 <details>
 <summary>8.
 Deploy to production</summary>
   <p>

+    - Save the ML Model to a zip file
+    - Copy the ML Model to the storage account?

   </p>
 </details>